cctry/watermark/README.md

-- To insert a watermark: python watermark.py insert \<origin image fliename\> <mark image filename> <privateKey>
+- To insert a watermark: python watermark.py insert \<origin image fliename\> \<mark image filename\> \<publicKey\>

-​	e.x. python watermark.py insert image.png mark.png 4fe9fw684f5d9
+​	> e.x. python watermark.py insert image.png mark.png public.pem

-​	It will save the marked image and print your public key.
+​	It will save the marked image at the current directory.

-- To extract a watermark: python watermark.py extract <fliename> <publicKey> [<option> <path>]
+- To extract a watermark: python watermark.py extract \<fliename\> \<privateKey\> [-s \<path\>]

 ​	-s: save the extracted image to the current directory

 ​	-s <path>: save the extracted image to the path

-​	e.x. python watermark.py extract image.png fg8s5d64f5d9
+​	> e.x. python watermark.py extract image.png private.pem

-​	It will display or save the extracted watermark.
+​	It will display the extracted watermark.

+   > e.x. python watermark.py extract image.png private.pem -s %PATH

+   It will save the extracted watermark to the 'PATH'